BlackTeam-Corporation/BF-Docs/docs/support/guidelines.md

 ## What to not do with your account

-!!! danger "You bear full responsability of your account!"
+!!! danger ""
-	You will be punished even if an act was commited on your account by someone else. ^^**Remember to not share your account password with someone else.**^^
+    You bear full responsability of the actions happening on your account.
+Do not share your password with anyone else, a staff member will never ask you for it.

 1. **Do not promote and/or use any kinds of cheating software.** This is obvious to pretty much anyone but play fair and don't cheat, it is also recommended that you don't joke about owning a cheat.
 2. **Do not falsly accuse another player.** Wasting the time of a staff member by falsly accusing another player without providing any real proof or reason is unnaceptable *especially* because of rage.
 3. **Do not pretend to be a staff member.** Usurping the identity of an official Block Fortress staff member is not tolerated.